 Knowledge.
-General and Specific Knowledge is mandatory of the types, capacities, and configuration of transport aircraft, arithmetic, emergency equipment and in-flight emergency procedures, personal equipment and oxygen use, communications, and current flying directives.
-Also the Load Master is responsible for interpreting diagrams, loading charts, and technical publications, border agency clearance dispensing and preserving food aboard aircraft, and cargo restraint techniques.
+General and Specific Knowledge is mandatory of the types, capacities, and configuration of transport aircraft, arithmetic, emergency equipment, and in-flight emergency procedures, personal equipment and oxygen use, communications, and current flying directives.
+The loadmaster is responsible for interpreting diagrams, loading charts, and technical publications, border agency clearance dispensing and preserving food aboard aircraft, and cargo restraint techniques.

 Education.
 For entry into this specialty, completion of high school with courses in mathematics or general science is desirable.